The Hannoying Struggle with Inferiority: Nigeria’s Accent Dilemma

 A TikToker known as "BlackEnglishman," with a bio that reads a "connoisseur of English pronunciation," is both a subject of ridicule and admiration online.
 His niche involves providing elocution lessons to Nigerian children, guiding them in the nuances of British English pronunciation.
 However, his efforts often transform into a spectacle due to his own lack of ability at capturing the correct tone of British English, which makes sense considering his non British background.
 But, in an attempt to showcase the elocution of "British" English, both he and his students inadvertently project what should only come out of a comedy show.

 Globally, the standard British English taught in British schools is widely preferred and regarded as the correct form.
-Nevertheless, many English-speaking countries diverge from this standard due to the sway of regional dialects and indigenous languages, which significantly shape their linguistic expressions and communication styles.
+Nevertheless, many English-speaking countries diverge from this standard due to the sway of regional dialects and indigenous languages, which largely shape their linguistic expressions and communication styles.
 This tendency is particularly pronounced in former British colonies, such as Nigeria, India and Singapore.
 Although there is no inherent connection between having a regional Nigerian accent and one's educational level or refinement, society often stigmatises individuals who do.
 This tendency reinforces the notion that westernisation and proximity to whiteness are superior, inadvertently fuelling Afrophobic narratives.

 Popular Culture

 It’s frequently observed on TV or radio, that hosts tend to embrace what is perceived as more "international" accents, (or colloquially known, “foneh”) whether authentic or not.
-This choice is often made because having a different accent positions them as more sophisticated, thereby elevating them above the average Nigerian.
-This accent bias ultimately serves as a significant form of social currency for many individuals, as the ability to project a certain accent is, in some cases, a determining factor that impacts access to certain privileges and opportunities within Nigerian society.
-This holds true, particularly in Nigeria’s broadcasting industry, where it is reported that aspiring broadcasters are frequently met with linguistic discrimination.
-Peter Okwoche, a Senior Broadcast Journalist and presenter on the BBC World Service, highlighted this issue in an interview, noting that “proprietors want to have people with foreign accents on their stations.”
-He emphasized that “Good English doesn’t have an accent, it is just good English…There is so much inexperience on Nigerian airwaves these days and that’s scary.
+The motivation is clear.
+In a society where language is often a proxy for class and sophistication, speaking with a foreign leaning accent serves as a form of social distinction, setting individuals apart from the average Nigerian.
+This bias has real consequences.
+In industries where public perception is paramount, particularly broadcasting, the ability to project a Westernised accent can influence hiring decisions and career trajectories.
+Aspiring broadcasters claim to have encountered linguistic discrimination.
+This was also discussed by Peter Okwoche, a Senior Broadcast Journalist at the BBC World Service, in an interview, he observed that station proprietors actively seek out broadcasters with foreign accents, adding, “Good English doesn’t have an accent, it is just good English… There is so much inexperience on Nigerian airwaves these days, and that’s scary.
 Once you have a pretentious accent, stations want to snap you up.”

 Education, Colonialisation and Afrophobia

 It’s not uncommon to hear that Nigerian parents may refrain from reinforcing the use of their native language within their homes.
 This is rooted in the desire for their children to primarily communicate in English.
 Some may even express concern about avoiding native accents, fearing that their children might inadvertently adopt a Nigerian accent.
-This tendency, though often unacknowledged, is deeply rooted in a colonial mentality that places proximity to whiteness on a pedestal, deeming anything native as inferior.
+This tendency, though often unacknowledged, is subconsciously rooted in a colonial mentality that places proximity to whiteness on a pedestal, deeming anything native as inferior.
 Unfortunately, this approach has led to a generation that has, to some extent, lost connection with its cultural heritage.
 This detachment can be attributed to the adoption of neo-colonialist and socially prejudiced Afrophobic attitudes, where being native is erroneously equated with a lack of exposure and sophistication.

 Previous